-During the 2014 Legislative Session, the Idaho Legislature passed Senate Bill 1233, which approved students in an Idaho public or charter high school to receive funds to cover up to 75% of the cost of taking dual credit courses, college-bearing exams, or professional-technical exams.
-Every high school junior will have access to a maximum of $200 a year and each high school senior will have access to a maximum of $400 a year.
+During the 2014 Legislative Session, the Idaho Legislature passed Senate Bill 1233, which approved funds to cover up to 75% of the cost of taking dual credit courses, college-bearing exams, or professional-technical exams.
+The program, Fast Forward, provides every high school junior access to a maximum of $200 a year and each high school senior access to a maximum of $400 a year.

-- Students who qualify and apply for the Fast Forward Program must include 25% of their total amount due.
-A copy of the Fast Forward request form must also be included with the registration.
+- Students who qualify and apply for the Fast Forward must include 25% of their total amount due plus any special course fees (see the Financial Aid link for payment charts and additional information).

 Any account balances need to be cleared prior to processing any fall 2014 registrations.